notLorne/tpStore2/README.md

 #GIT INSTRUCTIONS

 FROM TERMINAL:
+step 1:
-Ensure that you have the latest changes from the main branch by running the following commands in the terminal: git checkout main git pull origin main
+Ensure that you have the latest changes from the main branch by running the following commands in the terminal:

+git checkout main

+git pull origin main
+step 2:
 Switch to the branch you want to sync with the main branch by running the following command: git checkout branch-name

 "branch-name" = isabelle_branch, mathieu_branch, jospeh_branch

+step 3:
 Merge the changes from the main branch into your branch by running the following command: git merge main

+step 4:
 Push the updated branch to GitHub by running the following command: git push origin <branch-name>